 Coveo Enterprise Search 7 On-premises Index and Related Modules

 Coveo for Sitecore 5 is available with a Coveo Cloud index.
-If you are currently using a Coveo for Sitecore 4.0 or 4.1 On-Premises edition, you will need to perform a few simple steps to move to a Coveo Cloud index (see Switching from On-Premises to Cloud Indexes).
+If you’re currently using a Coveo for Sitecore 4.0 or 4.1 On-Premises edition, you will need to perform a few simple steps to move to a Coveo Cloud index (see Switch From On-Premises to Cloud Indexes).

-A Pro Cloud or Enterprise Cloud license is required for a production Coveo Cloud index.
+A Standard Cloud, Pro Cloud, or Enterprise Cloud license is required for a production Coveo Cloud index.

 Coveo for Sitecore Legacy Search UI Framework